Cybersecurity Awareness for Online Learners: Protecting Your Digital Identity

 What Is Cybersecurity Awareness?

-Cybersecurity experts estimate that computer crimes are on the rise, with cyberattacks occurring once every 39 seconds on average.
-Knowing about these threats is the first step to avoiding them.
+Cybersecurity experts report that cyberattacks are on the rise, with the number of computer crimes increasing every year.
+According to Check Point Research, organizations now experience an average of 1,636 cyberattacks per week.
+Knowing about cyber threats is the first step to avoiding them.
 Cybersecurity awareness empowers you to recognize and defend against cybercrime through proactive measures.

-Typically, cyberattacks target your personal information, such as banking details and social security numbers.
-For example, during ransomware attacks, cybercriminals hold your files or data hostage and demand payment for their release.
-In a social engineering scam, fraudsters try to manipulate you into clicking malicious links or divulging sensitive information.
-Cyberattacks can also involve identity theft, where criminals impersonate you so that they can open new accounts and make unauthorized purchases.
+Typically, cyberattacks target personal information such as banking details and social security numbers.
+During ransomware attacks, cybercriminals hold files or data hostage and demand payment for their release.
+In a social engineering scam, fraudsters try to manipulate people into clicking malicious links or divulging sensitive information.
+Cyberattacks can also involve identity theft, where criminals impersonate individuals so that they can open new accounts and make unauthorized purchases.

 Tips to Protect Your Digital Identity

 Cybercriminals leverage increasingly sophisticated methods to steal information.
-As an online student, you should consistently use proactive defense strategies to protect your digital identity.
+As a student, you must use proactive strategies to protect your digital identity and stay secure online.
 Strong passwords, multifactor authentication, antivirus software, and other safeguards offer protection on their own, but they’re most effective when combined.
 In today’s digital world, defending against cybercrime requires a multifaceted approach, incorporating several different strategies and tools.

 Secure All Devices